DevOps-academy-Course/fluffy-hub/README.md

 This is a basic webisite hosted on Github using the `README.md` file.

 ## About me
--I am a trainee DevOps Engineer.
+- I am a trainee DevOps Engineer.
--I am from Nigeria.
+- I am from Nigeria.
--I am paasionate to be a Web developer
+- I am paasionate to be a Web developer

 ## Educational Background

--I am bachelor of science degree holder
+- I am bachelor of science degree holder

 ## Projects